What are the most important things to know about Symtuza?

 - Loss of appetite for several days or longer

-Symtuza is not approved for the treatment of chronic(HBV).
 If you have both HIV and HBV and take Symtuza, your HBV infection may get much worse (flare-up) if you stop taking Symtuza.
-To help avoid this, take Symtuza exactly as prescribed.
-Do not run out of Symtuza or stop taking Symtuza without talking to your health care provider.
+Do not stop taking Symtuza without first talking with your health care provider.